OKSDGIT/RepoPBL/CasosPBL/2021/en/Task03/Task03-FarmingRobot.md

 ### **3. Deliverables**
-A team member must submit the following by **8:20 PM on March 31, 2021**, via UFBA's virtual learning environment (AVA):
+A team member must submit the following by **8:20 PM on March 31, 2021**, via X's virtual learning environment (AVA):

 1. A file for the **JFLAP simulator** containing the robot's identification module.